Music

 Admissions Interviews

-Those invited for interview will have one interview with the Director and the Sub-Director of Studies in Music.
+Those invited for interview will have one interview with the Director of Studies and the College Supervisor in Music.
 The aim of the interview, which will last about 40 minutes, is to find out more about your motivation and your aptitude for the course you have chosen.
 Your at-interview assessments may be discussed with you during your interview.

 We conduct our interviews in a friendly and relaxed manner, and we hope you will not feel daunted by the prospect of attending one.
 Although the interviewers will want to discuss technical issues with you, no special preparation is necessary.
 You can expect questions about your musical and general educational background, about the history and analysis of music, and about other matters relevant to the study of music.